spring-attic/spring-hadoop/samples/readme.txt

 All demos require JDK 1.6+.

-Each module should be run from its top folder using gradle wrapper:
+Each module can be run from its top folder using gradle wrapper:

 # ../../gradlew